mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 var annotations = [MKPointAnnotation]()
 {% endhighlight %}

-Now let's iterate through our locations, populate the annotations with data, and store them in the array:
+Now let's iterate through our locations, populate the annotations with data, and store them in the __annotations__ array:

 {% highlight swift %}
 for dictionary in locations {